Housing Act 1980: One third of ex-council homes owned by wealthy landlords

 Tony Belton, a Labour councillor in South West London claimed that, "Speculators have made millions out of exploiting public assets."
 In March 2013 the Daily Mirror reported that Charles Gow, the son of Mrs. Thatcher’s housing minister, Ian Gow, bought 40 of the 120 former council flats in one housing project in Roehampton, in South West London.

 Rents soared in investor-owned ex-council flats

 By 2013, some tenants who had purchased their council flats, sold them later to speculators, investors or property companies.
 By 2013, a one-bedroom council flat that sold for £50,000 in the early 1990s, for example, had a market price of £250,000.
 A tight housing market led to increased rent as construction of new homes decreased.

+Subsequent developments

+The whole act was repealed for Scotland by section 339(3) of, and schedule 24 to, the Housing (Scotland) Act 1987, which came into force on 15 August 1987.